42skillz/unity-starter-project-vs-/README.md

 Things that can go wrong:

 * You build fails because it cannot find Unity includes
-* Define the environment variable UNITY_HOME to be equal to the location of UNITY
+* Define the environment variable UNITY_HOME to be equal to the location of Unity